 Not minor if: The information on the manifest was incorrect (e.g., waste was not properly classified, described, packaged, marked, or labeled) or the error was associated with programmatic issues relating to the qualifications and/or availability of properly trained, qualified and certified radioactive material shippers.

-Example f: The licensee failed to document a transportation package inspection in accordance with the conditions specified in the CoC
+Example 5f: The licensee failed to document a transportation package inspection in accordance with the conditions specified in the CoC

 The violation: The package Safety Analysis Report and the licensee’s package operating procedure require that the licensee document package inspections.